hrcorval/behavex/README.md

 # BehaveX

-BehaveX is a test wrapper on top of Python Behave, that provides additional capabilities over the Behave framework that are useful in testing pipelines.
+BehaveX is a test wrapper on top of Python Behave that provides additional capabilities to improve testing pipelines.

-BehaveX can be adopted from scratch using the same [Behave](https://github.com/behave/behave) framework principles, or over existing Behave based projects.
+BehaveX can be used to build testing pipelines from scratch using the same [Behave](https://github.com/behave/behave) framework principles, or to expand the capabilities of Behave-based projects.

 Basically, this wrapper encapsulates the Behave framework functionality and includes the following features:
-* Perform parallel test executions (multi-process executions)
+* Perform parallel test executions
-  * By feature
-  * By scenario
+  * Execute tests using multiple processes, either by feature or by scenario.
 * Get additional test execution reports
-  * Friendly HTML report
-  * JSON report (enable exporting the test execution data and integrating with third party tools)
+  * Generate friendly HTML reports and JSON reports that can be exported and integrated with third-party tools
 * Provide additional evidence as part of execution reports
-  * Any testing evidence you get, you can paste it to a predefined folder path (by scenario) to be part of the HTML report
+  * Include any testing evidence by pasting it to a predefined folder path associated with each scenario.
+This evidence will then be automatically included as part of the HTML report
 * Generate test logs per scenario
-  * Whatever you log in test steps using the logging library, it will generate an individual log report for each scenario
+  * Any logs generated during test execution using the logging library will automatically be compiled into an individual log report for each scenario
 * Mute test scenarios in build servers
   * By just adding the @MUTE tag to test scenarios, they will be executed, but they will not be part of the JUnit reports
 * Generate metrics in HTML report for the executed test suite
   * Automation Rate, Pass Rate and Steps executions & duration
 * Execute dry runs and see the full list of scenarios into the HTML report
-  * This is an override of the existing Behave dry run implementation
+  * This is enhanced implementation of Behave's dry run feature, allowing you to see the full list of scenarios in the HTML report without actually executing the tests
 * Re-execute failing test scenarios
   * By just adding the @AUTORETRY tag to test scenarios, so when the first execution fails the scenario is immediately re-executed
-  * Also, by providing this wrapper with the list of failing scenarios that was automatically generated from a previous execution
+  * Additionally, you can provide the wrapper with a list of previously failing scenarios, which will also be re-executed automatically

 ![test execution report](https://github.com/hrcorval/behavex/blob/master/img/html_test_report.png?raw=true)